timothyde/aws-reverse-proxy/README.md

 caServer = "https://acme-staging.api.letsencrypt.org/directory"
 ```

 in traefik.toml creates a fake tls certificate, which should not be used in production.
 This line is used for staging and testing to prevent exceeding rate limits on Let's Encrypt.
-Comment it out if you are setting up the service or playing around with the settings.
+Only comment it out if you are done playing around with the settings.

 Use the docker-compose.yml to run the container, e.g. with -d flag for detached